 We are the next generation fertility clinic who has reimagined fertility care - maximising your chances of pregnancy by bringing you the best experience possible.
 World-class medical expertise, personalised human guidance, together with the latest technologies and our position at the forefront of AI fertility research – to make you feel cared for, confident and relaxed.
 We’re here to help you create a life – and live yours.

 APRICITY offers the following services (hereinafter “the Services”):

-Please note that at every steps of your use of APRICITY Tool, including (i) the reception of information about the Services, (ii) needs analysis and providing a custom quotation, and (iii) entering into a contract for the provision of the Services , you will be provided with specific information and will be asked to consent to the processing of your special categories of personal data (as described further below).
+Please note that at every step of your use of the Tools and the Services, including (i) receiving information about the Services, (ii) conducting your needs analysis and providing a custom quotation, and (iii) entering into a contract for the provision of the Services , you will be provided with specific information and may be asked to explicitly consent to the processing of your special categories of personal data (as described further below).

 Please be aware that legal information and consent forms will be provided to you directly by the healthcare professionals, nurses, healthcare facilities, pharmacists, labs and other assisted reproductive technology (hereinafter “ART”) related professionals and bodies concerning the services and data processing they operate.

 APRICITY FERTILITY UK Limited, company reg. no. 11402698 with registered office at 24 Old Queen Street, London, England, SW1H 9HP, owns and makes available the Tools and provides the Services, and is the controller of your personal data.

 Therefore, the other health professionals are solely liable for those processing operations and for the collection of your consent relating to those processing operations and any medical treatment you may receive, and you should contact the other health professionals directly in relation to any queries you may have about their processing of your personal data.

 In providing the Services and making the Tools available to our patients and their partners, we may process personal data and special categories of personal data about you.

 We may collect, use, store and transfer the following types of personal data about you: